-My name is Noah Covey, and I'm a high school student living in Atlanta, Georgia.
+My name is Noah Covey, and I'm a student at Harvard University in Cambridge, Massachussetts.

 I love creating things.
 I develop mobile games, design websites, play and write music, and more.
 I love dabbling in new fields and learning new skills whenever I can.

 I founded my own game development studio, Quantum Cat Games, under which I've released two mobile games on the App Store and am currently working on another.
 Last year, I attended Apple's WWDC as a scholarship winner.

 Over the summer of 2018, I was an intern in the VR Lab at the Georgia Tech Research Institute (GTRI).

 In 2018 and 2019, I explored the intersection of computer science and politics, developing election predictions site 50Fifty and volunteering at the nonprofit voter registration organization OurVoteNow.

 This past summer, I had the time of my life budget-backpacking for six weeks in Portugal, Spain, and France.

 Currently, I am pursuing a degree in computer science and applied mathematics at Harvard.